dhakalananda/dhakalananda.github.io/_posts/2019-10-16-otp-bypass-razer.md

 ### Mitigation

-Razer fixed the issue by validating whether the entered OTP token entered is his token or not.
+Razer fixed the issue by validating whether the entered OTP token entered is their token or not.

 **Bounty awarded:** $1,000